disordered-photonics/celes/README.md

 This software is published under the BSD 3-clause license, please read the [LICENCE](LICENCE) file for more information.

 ### Credits
+CELES was initiated by Amos Egel, Lorenzo Pattelli and Giacomo Mazzamuto.
+In addition, Alan Zhan has contributed code to the project.
+We thank Yasuhiko Okada for valuable comments and feedback.

 CELES uses the following codes from other programmers:
 * [polarplot3d](https://it.mathworks.com/matlabcentral/fileexchange/13200-3d-polar-plot/content/polarplot3d.m) from Kenn Gerard
 * [wigner3j](https://it.mathworks.com/matlabcentral/fileexchange/20619-wigner3j-symbol) from Kobi Kraus